thingsboard/thingsboard.github.io/use-cases/fuel-level-monitoring.md

 {% include usecase-nav.html usecase="fuel-level-monitoring" %}

-<h1 class="usecase-title">Fuel Level Monitoring solution</h1>
+<h1 class="usecase-title">Fuel level monitoring solution</h1>

-Fuel Level Monitoring offers a powerful solution that simplifies fuel management for your business.
-Our cutting-edge solution provides real-time insights into fuel levels, enabling you to make informed decisions that drive efficiency, optimize maintenance schedules, and reduce costs.

-With a user-friendly dashboard that is easy to navigate and provides clear visualizations of data, you can easily monitor fuel levels across your entire operation, set custom alerts for low fuel levels, and track fuel usage to identify inefficiencies and opportunities for improvement.
-Our solution is also highly adaptable to various industries, including transportation, agriculture, and more.
-Say goodbye to unexpected downtime and wasted fuel and hello to a streamlined, cost-effective operation with Fuel Level Monitoring.
-Try it today and see the difference for yourself.
+Efficient fuel level monitoring is indispensable for businesses, particularly gas stations, focusing on optimizing fuel inventory and preventing shortages or surplus.
+Inaccurate fuel level monitoring can lead to operational inefficiencies, loss of revenue, and, in severe cases, safety hazards due to fuel spillage.

+Our Fuel Level Monitoring <a href="/docs/paas/solution-templates/fuel-level-monitoring/">template</a> offers real-time insight into fuel levels, facilitating proactive management of fuel stocks and refining operational workflows.
+The solution employs advanced technology, including adaptable sensors and robust communication protocols, to accurately track fuel levels in tanks.
+With our intuitive dashboard, users can effortlessly monitor tank state, configure measurement details and custom alerts, and track fuel consumption.
+By mastering your fuel management processes, you can diminish operational disruptions and ensure continuous fuel availability, leading to streamlined operations and enhanced customer satisfaction.

+Moreover, our solution is entirely customisable to accommodate the unique requirements of your business, whether you operate within the retail, industrial, or any other sector requiring meticulous fuel level monitoring.
+By leveraging our Fuel Level Monitoring solution, you can secure a competitive edge and attain superior operational efficiency.
+Revolutionize fuel management and propel your business to new heights with our Fuel Level Monitoring solution.

-## Fuel Level Monitoring Structure
+## Fuel Level Monitoring Solution Structure

-As part of this solution, we have created a dashboard that displays data from tracking sensors.
+Within this solution, we have developed a Fuel Level Monitoring dashboard that amalgamates data from various sensors.
-This dashboard helps to monitor and control location, speed, and fuel level in real time.
+This dashboard empowers you to scrutinize fuel levels meticulously and react promptly to alterations in the tank state.
-Our dashboard has multiple states - **Main state** and  **Bus state**.

-**Main state** contains an interactive map for monitoring the movement of transport, a list of existing buses with detailed information about them, and a table of Alarms.

-**Bus state** contains an interactive map of the history of the route, the current route area, detailed information about the bus, and corresponding alarms.

-Collected data is processed via the rule engine to raise alarms when:
-- vehicle leaves configurable route perimeter;
-- the vehicle is not moving for 2 minutes while on the route;
-- fuel level is low;
-- violation of speed limits.

-The following interactive dashboard presents an intelligent visualization of IoT data that you can easily integrate into your IoT solution.
-See more details <a href="/docs/paas/solution-templates/fleet-tracking/">here</a>.
+It features components that can be effortlessly integrated into your IoT solution, enhancing the adaptability and user-friendliness of the system.
+Additionally, the dashboard is equipped with multiple states, allowing for a diverse range of interactions and data presentations to accommodate varying user needs and preferences:

+**Main state** - designed to monitor the remaining fuel and control the placement of tanks, device management, and the alarm system;

+**Tank state** - designed to display information about a specific tank;

-## Fleet tracking dashboard
+## Fuel Level Monitoring dashboard

-The following interactive dashboard hosted on live demo server represents vehicle routes and state indicators that may be embedded in your IoT fleet tracking project.
+The Fuel Level Monitoring interactive dashboard contains 2 states that are specialised for monitoring fuel levels in tanks, observing consumption statistics, managing devices.

 <div class="usecase-carousel owl-carousel owl-theme">
     <div>